 The Company carries financial assets at FVPL using their fair values.
 Attributable transaction costs are recognized in the separate statements of comprehensive income as incurred.
 Changes in fair value and realized gains or losses are recognized in the separate statements of comprehensive income.
 Fair value changes from derivatives accounted for as part of an effective cash flow hedge are recognized in OCI.
 Any interest earned from investment in debt instrument designated as at FVPL is recognized in the separate statements of comprehensive income.
-Any dividend income from investment in equity instrument is recognized in the separate statements of comprehensive income.
-Any dividend income from investment in equity instrument is recognized in the separate statements of comprehensive income.
-Any dividend income from investment in equity represents a recovery of the part of the cost of the investment.
+Any dividend income from investment in equity instrument is recognized in the separate statements of comprehensive income when the right to receive payment has been established, unless the dividend clearly represents a recovery of the part of the cost of the investment.